 - Social share buttons that look like those on Mashable

 Mashshare has a lot of other features, but the main point is… MASHSHARE GIVES YOU THE POWER TO CREATE MASHABLE STYLE SOCIAL BUTTONS.
 If that’s what you’re looking for then purchase the plugin.
 And the sticky share bar is pretty cool.

 4. Easy Social Share

-Easy Social Share is like one of those Japanese toilets.
-The developer of this social media plugin gave users the ability to customise and do just about anything.
+You can use Easy Social Share to do just about anything.
 You can split test your social share buttons, place them in up to 22 different locations and choose between 45+ social media sites.

 5. Sumo Share

 Sumo is more than just a WordPress social media plugin.
 The tool is a complete business solution for your website.
-It helps you grow you email list, track what people do on your site with heatmaps, get more social media shares and more besides.
+You can use Sumo to grow youe email list, track what people do on your site with heatmaps, get more social media shares and more besides.

 Anyway, social media shares…